Trunkie-251/Reymaland-lore-cache/Lore/Destiny.md

 ### Magnate

 He is the owner of the autofactory and controls it through his cybernetic augmentations which allow him to remotely connect to it.
+You also have your little flock of workers to rule over.

+### Cybertechnician

+wuguguguguguuwggogogoo ggoo goo gaa gaa

 ### Entertainer